iterative/dvc.org/public/static/docs/command-reference/config.md

 - `core.interactive` - whether to always ask for confirmation before reproducing each [stage](/doc/command-reference/run) in `dvc repro`.
-(Normally, this behavior requires the use of option `-i` in that command.)
+(Normally, this behavior requires using the `-i` option of that command.)
 Accepts values:
   `true` and `false`.

 - `core.analytics` - used to turn off